Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 ## Testing<a name="testing" id="testing"></a>

-In order to properly run the tests, you must first add the VANTIQ server you wish to connect to and corresponding auth token to your gradle.properties file in the ~/.gradle directory as follows:
+In order to properly run the tests, you must first add the VANTIQ server you wish to connect to and corresponding auth token to your gradle.properties file in the ~/.gradle directory.
+The Target VANTIQ Server and Auth Token will be used to create a temporary VANTIQ Source, VANTIQ Type and VANTIQ Rule.
+They will be named _testSourceName_, _testTypeName_, and _testRuleName_ respectively.
+These names can optionally be configured by adding `EntConTestSourceName`, `EntConTestTypeName` and `EntConTestRuleName` to the gradle.properties file.
+The following shows what the gradle.properties file should look like:

 ```
     TestAuthToken=<yourAuthToken>
     TestVantiqServer=<desiredVantiqServer>
+    EntConTestSourceName=<yourDesiredSourceName>
+    EntConTestTypeName=<yourDesiredTypeName>
+    EntConTestRuleName=<yourDesiredRuleName>
 ```

 The test will download two large (~200 MB) files before running the test.
 If you do not want this to occur, do not run